ChinTzu/WebAPI-Angular/README.md

 # WebAPI-Angular
 This is a simple note-taking app with asp.net core 3.0 web API and angular 8.

-The application comes with Identity server open OIDC, pagination, hateoas, vendor specific media type, data shaping, custom validation, etc.
+The application comes with Identity server open OIDC, pagination, hateoas, vendor specific media type, data shaping, custom validation, etc. Please visit the wiki for more details.

 Server and Client are completely seperated.